Pabitra-Biswas/LLMOps/docs/architecture.md

     ```

 This time, the container will start, Uvicorn will listen on the correct port `8080`, the health check will pass, and your service will become available.
 This should be the final fix.

+Of course!
+Congratulations again on building this incredible end-to-end project.
+Here is a professional, detailed, and CV-ready description of your project.
+You can adapt this for your resume, LinkedIn, or portfolio.

+---

+### **Project Title: End-to-End LLMOps System for an Advanced RAG-Based Q&A Application on GCP**

+#### **Project Summary:**
+Designed, built, and deployed a complete, production-grade LLMOps system to serve an advanced Retrieval-Augmented Generation (RAG) model.
+The project automates the entire lifecycle of an AI application, from development and containerization to CI/CD, orchestrated deployment, and a user-facing web interface, all hosted on Google Cloud Platform (GCP).

+---

+#### **Key Achievements & Responsibilities:**

+*   **Advanced RAG Model Development:**
+    *   Engineered a sophisticated multi-hop RAG agent using the **DSPy** framework to programmatically build and optimize the prompt pipeline.
+    *   Leveraged **Google's Gemini 2.0 Flash** model via Vertex AI for efficient and powerful language generation, enabling the agent to reason over retrieved context and generate comprehensive answers.

+*   **End-to-End MLOps Automation:**
+    *   Established a robust CI/CD pipeline using **GitHub Actions** and **CircleCI** to automate testing, containerization, and artifact versioning.
+On every push to the `main` branch, unit tests are executed with **Pytest**, and a versioned Docker image is built and pushed to **Google Artifact Registry**.
+    *   Orchestrated the deployment process using **Apache Airflow**, creating a DAG that automatically deploys the latest model version to a **Vertex AI Endpoint**.
+This approach was chosen to bypass initial free-tier quota limitations encountered with Kubeflow.

+*   **Cloud-Native Infrastructure & Deployment:**
+    *   Containerized the core RAG model (FastAPI application) and a secure web proxy using **Docker** for portability and consistent deployments.
+    *   Deployed a stylish, user-friendly frontend (`HTML/CSS/JS`) and a secure backend proxy (FastAPI) as a public-facing web application on **Google Cloud Run**.
+    *   Secured the entire architecture by implementing IAM best practices, using dedicated **Service Accounts** to manage permissions between Cloud Run, Vertex AI Endpoints, and the foundational Gemini models.

+*   **System Architecture & Tech Stack:**
+    *   **AI/ML:** `DSPy`, `Google Gemini 2.0 Flash`, `FastAPI`
+    *   **CI/CD & Automation:** `Git`, `GitHub Actions`, `CircleCI`, `Apache Airflow`
+    *   **Containerization:** `Docker`
+    *   **Cloud Platform:** `Google Cloud Platform (GCP)`
+        *   **Serving:** `Vertex AI Endpoints`, `Cloud Run`
+        *   **Compute & Orchestration:** `Compute Engine`
+        *   **Storage:** `Artifact Registry`
+        *   **Security:** `IAM (Service Accounts)`

+---

+#### **How to Describe This on Your CV (Example Bullet Points):**

+You can use these as inspiration for the "Projects" section of your resume.

+*   **Orchestrated a full-cycle LLMOps pipeline on GCP**, automating the deployment of an advanced RAG chatbot from code commit to a live, scalable Vertex AI Endpoint using Airflow and GitHub Actions.
+*   **Engineered a multi-hop RAG agent with DSPy and Gemini 2.0 Flash**, significantly improving the model's ability to synthesize information from multiple retrieved contexts before generating an answer.
+*   **Developed and deployed a secure, public-facing web application using FastAPI and Google Cloud Run**, which acts as a proxy to a private Vertex AI model, demonstrating a strong understanding of cloud-native security and architecture.
+*   **Implemented a robust CI/CD workflow with CircleCI and Pytest**, ensuring code quality and automating the containerization of the ML application into versioned artifacts stored in Google Artifact Registry.
+*   **Successfully debugged and resolved complex, real-world cloud infrastructure challenges**, including IAM permission denials, Docker networking issues, and Vertex AI resource quota limitations, showcasing strong problem-solving skills in a cloud environment.

+This project demonstrates a deep, practical understanding of modern MLOps principles and a wide range of in-demand technologies.
+It's a fantastic showcase of your ability to take an AI model from a notebook to a fully operational, automated, and user-facing product.